Constellation-Labs/documentation-hub/sdk/guides/setup-a-metagraph/base-instance/03-generating-metagraph-jars.md

 Make sure you're using the latest version of Tessellation.
 You can find the most recent release in [**here**](https://github.com/Constellation-Labs/tessellation/releases).
 :::

-:::important
+:::info
 The command above includes the data-l1 layer with `--include_data_l1="yes"`.
 You can omit this parameter if your implementation does not require this layer.
 :::

 :::important
-If you want to customize the reward logic before compiling, check the **[Customize rewards guide](https://docs.constellationnetwork.io/sdk/guides/customize-rewards/)**
+If you want to customize the reward logic before compiling, check the **[Customize rewards guide](/sdk/guides/customize-rewards/)**
 :::

 - Compile the Metagraph L0 and Metagraph L1 jars: